Salty-Shio/learning-go/notes.md

 ### String

 The `string` keyword is used for strings.
-Depending on what you use to define the string, the code will allow different behaviors.
+Depending on what we use to define the string, the code will allow different behaviors.
 For instance, the use of `" "` means that the string is single line terminating.

 ```go
 var stringOne string = "Hello World!" // Valid